Summer & Cinnamon

 Ground beef with taco seasoning

 The classic.
 Cheapest, fastest, most popular.
 Brown the meat, drain the fat, add 2 tablespoons of taco seasoning per pound with a splash of water, and let it simmer for 10 minutes.
-One pound of raw ground beef feeds about 4 people at a nacho bar (that's 3 oz cooked per person with beans on the bar).
-Without beans, plan 1 lb raw per 3 people.
+One pound of raw ground beef feeds about 4 people when beans are also served as a secondary protein (that's 3 oz cooked per person).

 Shredded chicken